ali94160/plugghjalparna/README.md

 - Material UI
 - Basic HTML & CSS.

-### `Goal of this project?`
+## `Goal of this project?`

 I would like to create this forum to learn new things and improve as a coder.
 Some of the functionality in the forum is:
-- Login system fully secure with crypto-password and removed from the frontend completely.
+* Login system fully secure with crypto-password and removed from the frontend completely.
-- Users well be saved in a session.
+* Users well be saved in a session.
 (Will not have to re-login if they close the webside or refresh.)
+* Users will be able to create a post in any Sub-forum.
+* Users can comment on posts and "like".
-- There will be two User-Roles: Administrator and Moderator.
+* There will be two User-Roles: Administrator and Moderator.

-### `Administator Access:`
+## `Administator Access:`
 * Ban users 1 day > Permanent
 * Access to the ban-list that will show all users who has been banned.
-* Can "Lock" and "Pin" a post.
+* Can "Lock/unlock" and "Pin" a post.
 * Can manage the roles (Promote/demote)
 * Access to the whole website statistics page.
 * Make News Post for FrontPage
 * Administator Icon by their name.

+## `Moderator Access:`
+* Ban users 1 day > 3 days
+* Can "Lock/unlock" and "Pin" posts.
+* Make News Posts for FrontPage.
+* Moderator Icon by their name.

+There will also be a (Premium Feature) for users to buy.
+## `Premium Users:`
+* Acess to change their profile.
+* Nice Premium Icon by their name.
+* A totaly different website theme experience.
+* Upload their own "profile-image".
+* And more extra features...

 CopyRight PluggHjalparna - All Rights Reserved.
 (2021)